 $ git remote update

-After acquiring a local copy of the application code, you will need to
+After acquiring a local copy of the application code and installing rust, you will need to

 install the project dependencies, we recommend using either